Project 3:

 Building relationships around indigenous endurance

-Indigenous health promotion aligns EBIs with the broader context of cultural and community assets such as indigenous knowledge (IK) and orientations towards sovereignty and self-determination, as well as a recognition of structural contexts framed by racism and colonization including historical trauma, land access, material resources, and disproportionate risks of violence and pollution.
+Indigenous health promotion aligns EBIs with the broader context of cultural and community assets such as indigenous knowledge (IK) and orientations towards sovereignty and self-determination, as well as a recognition of structural contexts, including historical trauma, land access, material resources, and disproportionate risks of violence and pollution.

-BRAID assesses facilitators and barriers to implementing an innovative afterschool health promotion program that mobilizes cultural knowledge and community relations to re-connect youth to health and health identity through their original instructions, stewardship practices, traditional foods, wooden stick lacrosse and other physical activities.
+BRAID assesses facilitators and barriers to implementing an innovative after school health promotion program that builds on cultural knowledge and community relationships to connect youth to health through cultural lifeways, land stewardship practices, traditional foods and games (ie, wooden stick lacrosse), and other activities that improve their holistic wellbeing.

 Project BRAID aims to: